 top of page

-Mount Batur Eruption Dates
+The Mount Batur Eruption Dates - By Expedition Bali Tours

 Is Mount Batur due, or even overdue to let off more than just steam?
-With so many industries and people within those industries relying on the Mount Batur volcano for an income including farmers, shop owners, the fishing industry, the sand miners, the federal government for all the taxes and fees they collect from tourism operators including ourselves that are also reliant on the volcano for an income, we thought we had best check this out from a business stand point.
+With so many industries and people within those industries relying on the Mount Batur volcano for an income including farmers, shop owners, the fishing industry, the sand miners, the federal government for all the taxes and fees they collect from tourism operators conducting Bali tours including ourselves that are also reliant on the volcano for an income, we thought we had best check this out from a business stand point.
 After doing the sums in our simple case study that follows, we decided to diversify into waterfall tours as well.
-See why below.
+See why below:

 The Balinese have a belief that loosely translates to something like the Chinese Yin & Yang.
-If you take from the mountain, at some stage it will want payment.
+"If you take from the mountain, at some stage the mountain will want it back."
 Along those lines anyway.
-I'll probably need to get clarification of this at a later date.
-Anyway, here are the dates we have managed to put together over the years for our guides to be as accurate as possible when doing tours:
+I'll probably need to get clarification of the exact wording when the opportunity arises in the future when one of our Bali tours crosses with an elder from the region and we're not in a hurry.
+Anyway, here are the dates we have managed to put together over the years, and then confirmed by a volcanologist that did PhD on Mount Batur in Bristol University for our guides to be as accurate as possible when doing tours:

 Year